zzzprojects/html-agility-pack/README.md

 ## Contribute

 Want to help us?
 Your donation directly helps us maintain and grow ZZZ Free Projects.

-We can’t thank you enough for your support.
+We can’t thank you enough for your support 🙏.

 [One-time donation](https://zzzprojects.com/contribute)